GREEN SCHOOL NEW ZEALAND KINA LIVES UP TO ITS NAME

 “All other foundations were driven timber piles, further minimising the project’s emissions and carbon count,” Mr Arnold said.

-A spokesperson for TimberLab (engaged to manufacture the glulam members) says the mass timber “acts as a natural humidity buffer, creating a healthy learning environment for the students by absorbing moisture when it’s wet and releasing it again when
+A spokesperson for TimberLab (engaged to manufacture the glulam members) says the mass timber “acts as a natural humidity buffer, creating a healthy learning environment for the students by absorbing moisture when it’s wet and releasing it again when it’s dry”.

 Mr Arnold says “the high level of thermal insulation integrated with the internal moisture barrier is further enhanced by an acoustic insulation layer.
-Given the energy-efficient hydronic heating and heat exchange ventilation systems,
+Given the energy-efficient hydronic heating and heat exchange ventilation systems, this building will consume an absolute minimum of electrical energy over its lifespan.”

 He also notes that limiting the use of adhesives and sealants will reduce the release of VOCs (volatile organic compounds) into the environment, and allow for building disassembly, reuse, and recycling at end of life.